+[Clause 6 inserted by No. 24 of 1914 s.
+11.]

-7. To execute documents for purpose of carrying out sale
+7. Grantee may execute documents for purpose of carrying out sale

 That it shall be lawful for the grantee, upon or after any such sale as aforesaid, to make, enter into, sign, and execute all such contracts, agreements, deeds, instruments, and writings as may be necessary or expedient for the purpose of making and effectuating any such sale, and which shall be as binding and conclusive upon and against the said grantor as if he or they had joined therein, or assented thereto.
 And also that the receipt or receipts in writing of the grantee for all purchase money or other property which shall be paid or delivered to him under or by virtue of the bill of sale, shall be a good and sufficient discharge or good and sufficient discharges to all purchasers or other persons paying or delivering the same, and that such purchaser or other persons shall not be required to see to the application or be answerable for the misapplication or non-application thereof, or be bound or concerned to inquire into the propriety or expediency of any such sale or resale.

+[Clause 7 inserted by No. 24 of 1914 s.
+11.]

-8. Purchase-money to be applied in satisfaction of security
+8. Grantee to apply money from sale in satisfaction of security

 That the grantee shall, out of the moneys which shall come to his hands by reason of any such sale or sales in the first place, discharge the costs and expenses incurred or sustained in or about such sale or sales, and all other costs, charges, and expenses incurred or occasioned in or about the execution of the powers and authorities contained in the bill of sale, and shall retain the balance of such moneys, or so much thereof as may be necessary, in or towards payment and satisfaction of all moneys due and owing to him upon the security of such bill of sale, and shall pay to the grantor the surplus then remaining.

-[Eleventh Schedule amended by No. 24 of 1914 s.
-11 (as amended by No. 40 of 1957 s.
-21).]
+[Clause 8 inserted by No. 24 of 1914 s.
+11.]

 Twelfth Schedule — Covenant to insure

 [s.
 17S]

-[Heading amended by No. 19 of 2010 s.
+[Heading inserted by No. 24 of 1914 s.
+11 (as amended by No. 40 of 1957 s.
+21); amended by No. 19 of 2010 s.
 4.]

 The grantor will forthwith insure and, so long as any money shall remain due from him to the grantee on the security of the bill of sale, keep insured in some public insurance office, to be approved of by the grantee, against loss or damage by fire, in the name of the grantee, the chattels comprised in such bill of sale to the full amount then due thereon, and will hand over to the grantee the policy of such insurance and produce to him the receipts for the annual or other periodical premiums payable on account thereof, and that all moneys payable by virtue of such insurance shall be received by the grantee towards satisfaction of the moneys due on such security, and that if default shall be made by the grantor in effecting or keeping on foot such insurance it shall be lawful for, but not obligatory upon the grantee (without prejudice to any other remedy) to insure the said chattels in manner aforesaid, and the money paid on account of such insurance shall be a charge on the said chattels.

-[Twelfth Schedule amended by No. 24 of 1914 s.
+[Twelfth Schedule inserted by No. 24 of 1914 s.
 11 (as amended by No. 40 of 1957 s.
 21).]

 [Thirteenth Schedule deleted by No. 49 of 1983 s.
 11.]